schemathesis/schemathesis/docs/cli.rst

     ======================= 3 passed in 1.69s =======================

-You can also define a list of checks to exlude using the ``--exclude-checks | -e`` CLI option:
+You can also define a list of checks to exclude using the ``--exclude-checks`` CLI option:

 .. code:: text